 Vista Vallarta Golf Club

 Vista Vallarta Tom Weiskopf Golf Course was opened to the public on November 1st, 2001.
 This Signature Design golf course was done by Tom Weiskopf and contrasts dramatically with the first course in Vista Vallarta, its a challenging layout with scenic views as it windingly advances through jungle and valleys, offering breathtaking scenic views.

 The terrain where the course is built is rugged with dense jungle, deep ravines, and creeks.
 Mr. Weiskopf's master status is clear in how he blended elevations and natural features into a first-rate golf experience.

 This golf course was part of the 2002 EMC World Cup Golf Tournament.
 It offers a marvelous view of Puerto Vallarta and the Banderas Bay with the Sierra Madre Mountains in the background.
 If you are into golf, this is one course you should not miss while in Vallarta.

 Designer: Tom Weiskopf

 Marina Vallarta Golf Course was designed by the famous American architect, Joe Finger, it's an 18 hole course located in the marina area of Puerto Vallarta.

-marvelous mix of tropical ambience with views of the Sierra Madre and the Banderas Bay.
-Offers an hacienda style clubhouse right beside some of the most important hotels in Vallarta.
-The club each year hosts the International Pro AM.
+A marvelous mix of tropical ambiance with views of the Sierra Madre and the Banderas Bay.
+Offers an hacienda-style clubhouse right beside some of the most important hotels in Vallarta.
+The club each year hosts the International Pro-AM.